-Due to the global COVID-19 pandemic, DSHS extended certification periods for households with Eligibility Reviews due in the months of April, May and June for six additional months, extending these certifications through October, November and December 2020, Mid-

-Certification Review requirements for April, May and June were also waived, and benefits continued through the end of certification periods as long as households continued to meet all other eligibility requirements.
-This applied to Temporary Assistance for Needy Families (TANF); State Family Assistance (SFA), Aged, Blind or Disabled (ABD) Cash Assistance, Housing Essential Needs (HEN) Referral; Working Family Support (WFS); and all Food Assistance programs.
+Due to the global COVID-19 pandemic, DSHS extended certification periods for households with Eligibility Reviews due in the months of April, May and June for six additional months, extending these certifications through October, November and December 2020.
+Mid-Certification Review requirements for April, May and June were also waived, and benefits continued through the end of certification periods as long as households continued to meet all other eligibility requirements.
+This applied to Temporary Assistance for Needy Families (TANF); SFA, ABD Cash Assistance, HEN Referral; WFS; and all Food Assistance programs.

-DISASTER CASH ASSISTANCE PROGRAM (DCAP) [COVID-19 Response]
+DCAP [COVID-19 Response]

-Effective April 17, 2020, DCAP eligibility was expanded to include Washington families and people without children impacted by the COVID-19 pandemic who meet the income and resource limits and are not eligible for other cash programs.
+Effective April 17, 2020, DCAP eligibility was expanded to include Washington families and people without children impacted by the COVID-19 pandemic who met the income and resource limits and were not eligible for other cash programs.
 The program ended January 15, 2021.